Timeline in the film...

 Let's begin...

-That same year, her curiosity about filmmaking deepened, and she had the opportunity to get a closer look at the industry by working with « Coromoto Zambrano Catering ».
-Through this experience, she was introduced to director César Manzano, who was looking for a still photographer for his debut feature film « Espejos ».
-This marked the beginning of her connection with key professionals in the audiovisual industry.
+That same year, her curiosity for cinema deepened when she had the opportunity to gain hands-on experience in the industry by working with « Coromoto Zambrano Catering ».
+Through this experience, she met director César Manzano, who was looking for a photographer for his feature debut, « Espejos » cinematographed by Junior Gonzalez.
+This marked the beginning of her connection with key professionals in the audiovisual industry, taking on the role of stills photographer.
+During this production, she met who would become one of her main mentors in the audiovisual world, camera operator and now director of photography Julio César Castro (AVC), known as "Moñoño".

-Some of her stills from that production:
+Some of her images from this production:

 In 2013, Sara Corrales entered a period of intense learning and growth.
-She joined the camera team as a trainee and video assistant for the feature film « Papita, Maní, Tostón », the debut film by director Luis Carlos Hueck.
+She joined the camera team as a trainee and video assistant for the feature film « Papita, Maní, Tostón », the debut film by director Luis Carlos Hueck, cinematographed by Carlos Luis Rodriguez.
 It was an eye-opening, hands-on experience.
+During this project, she met who would become one of her main mentors in the audiovisual world, camera operator Julio César Castro A.V.C., known as "Moñoño".
+She also had the opportunity to learn from professionals who contributed greatly to her growth: focus puller Jean Carlos García and Carlos Pulido (one of the finest camera assistants she has encountered in the industry).

 She closed the year working on the feature film « Mar Afuera » directed by Billy Cass and produced by the audiovisual cooperative PRO CINE.
-Once again, she collaborated with Tonny Valera as second assistant camera.
-The film was shot for two months on the paradise island of Coche, near Margarita Island, Venezuela.
+Once again, she collaborated with DOP Tonny Valera as second assistant camera with the help of their focus puller Nayan Perales.
+The film was shot for two months on the paradise Island of Coche, near Margarita, Venezuela.

 Just days before leaving Venezuela, a few last-minute shoots came her way.
 One was a reggaeton music « Videoclip J.BM » directed by Gleubis Eskilache, where she worked as camera assistant.